Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 - *line_length*: because tokens definition can take a lot of place
 - *file_length*: because the files containing declarations or definitions of tokens can be very long

-The warnings which can be disabled for test classes files:
+The warnings which can be disabled for test classes files and mocks files:
 - *identifier_name*: because of length of tokens names
 - *type_name*: because stringly related to the types under test, which can have a long name
 - *line_length*: because of length of tokens names